MovingBlocks/legacy-website/_posts/2017-07-14-gsoc-students-01.md

 environment much more dynamically (e.g., projectiles bouncing off surfaces) will be an important addition to the gameplay.

-'0shine0' aims at restoring much of the functionality of an old branch of the legacy combat system while also improving AI with regard to new events and situations introduced by a functional combat system.
+Swastik Garg(0shine0) aims at restoring much of the functionality of an old branch of the legacy combat system while also improving
+AI with regard to new events and situations introduced by a functional combat system.
 The project also aims at defining the characters in anatomical way with different body parts and making them susceptible to disease.